 This morning I received a seedy underhanded attempt to deceive me with a domain renewal scam in my email.
-It is a supposed domain renewal notification and includes links to a Website for making a 'secure online payment'.
+It is a supposed domain renewal notification and includes links to a Website for making a ‘secure online payment’.
 It is of course a scam.

 On the face of it, the email itself looks quite official, it has scary looking underlined expiration notices and a warning that failure to ‘renew’ will make it difficult for customers to find you on the Web.
 It also contains genuine contact information which in case you didn’t know, was publicly available by carrying out a simple ‘whois’ search right up until the revision of GDPR in May 2018.
 Add to this the fact that the domain is indeed due for renewal and it is easy to see how the unwary could easily be fooled.

-Thankfully, I don't see as many of these emails as I used to which probably means people have wised up to this type of trickery now, but they are still about so please be aware and don’t fall for these domain renewal scams.
+Thankfully, I don’t see as many of these emails as I used to which probably means people have wised up to this type of trickery now, but they are still about so please be aware and don’t fall for these domain renewal scams.

 But if you do find something similar in your own inbox how can you tell if it is genuine or a scam?